dgcamacho/so2021-tutorial/README.md

 If something goes wrong, you first should check the status of your local repo, using `git status` and see in which branch you are and which files are changed or unstaged.
-You can revert changes or renamed branches easily.
+You can revert changes or rename branches easily.
 See the git reference/tutorial for details.

 ### Submission procedure